freshollie/fresh-configurator/README.md

-This is a monorepo application, with the design being to allow a single feature to make changes to my, but for the packages to be separate enough to exist on their own.
+This is a monorepo application, with the design being to allow a single feature to be able to make changes to the entire application stack, but for the packages to be separate enough to exist on their own.

-By segrating the idependent logic into their own component peices, code barriers are automatically added to discourage interdependency.
+By segrating logic into their own packages, code barriers are automatically added to discourage interdependency.
 Because parts of the application are publishable, they must be written to exist on their own and thus create even less interdependency.